The hot topic of Inclusive Language

 Defining inclusive language

-Inclusive language is communication that avoids using words, expressions or assumptions that may exclude people.
-The exclusion may be inadvertent but has a negative impact on people.
-Inclusive language includes emails,marketing material, social media, websites, and other forms of communication, such as imagery.
+Inclusive language is communication that proactively uses words, phrases and expressions that are welcoming.
+Where possible, avoiding assumptions that may exclude people.
+The exclusion may be inadvertent but it has a negative impact on people.
+Inclusive language encompasses emails, marketing material, social media, websites, and other forms of communication, such as imagery.

 Some examples of inclusive language are: